(You can also donate by texting SBHG17 plus the amount (up to £10) to 70070)

 Any money you give will be doing something practical to save the spectacular wildlife of one of the world’s most diverse and threatened places.

 "We're putting ourselves through hell training for it but it's all for a very good cause.
-Our friends at World Land Trust are helping us buy a section of Bornean rainforest, saving it for the Proboscis Monkeys, the Orang-utans, the Pygmy Elephants and all the other astounding animals that live there.
+Our friends at World Land Trust are aiming to protect a section of Bornean rainforest, saving it for the Proboscis Monkeys, the Orang-utans, the Pygmy Elephants and all the other astounding animals that live there.
 From the cicadas that deafen you at dusk, to the fireflies that light up the riverside like a thousand Christmas trees, this place is paradise, let’s work together to protect it, forever." - Steve Backshall

 Known as the DW, the Devizes to Westminster International Canoe Race involves paddling a staggering 125 miles and carrying your boat around 77 locks.
-Steve has competed in the race twice before, including in 2015, when he raised £50,000 to extend Las Tangaras reserve in Colombia.
-The race took Steve 23 hours and 17 minutes to complete.
+Steve has now completed the race three times, including in 2015, when he raised £50,000 to extend Las Tangaras reserve in Colombia.